Citrix Secure Hub

 Port configuration ensures that Android devices connecting from Secure Hub can access the Citrix ADS from within the corporate network.
 The ability to access ADS is important when downloading security updates made available through ADS.
 ADS connections might not be compatible with your proxy server.
 In this scenario, allow the ADS connection to bypass the proxy server.

 Secure Hub for Android and iOS require you to allow Android devices to access ADS.
 For details, see Port requirements in the Citrix Endpoint Management documentation.
-Note that this communication is on outbound port 443.
+This communication is on outbound port 443.
 It’s highly likely that your existing environment is designed to allow this access.
-Customers who cannot guarantee this communication are strongly discouraged from upgrading to Secure Hub 10.2.
-If you have any questions, please contact Citrix support.
+Customers who cannot guarantee this communication are discouraged from upgrading to Secure Hub 10.2.
+If you have any questions, contact Citrix support.

 Customers interested in enabling certificate pinning must do the following prerequisites: